LabyMod/labymod4-api-wiki/docs/pages/addon/features/config.md

-From using our predefined setting widgets, over creating your own to a few things that didn't fit in with the rest.
-On this page, we will show you everything there is to know about our configuration system.
+From using our predefined setting widgets over creating your own, to a few things that didn't fit in with the rest.
+This page will show you everything there is to know about our configuration system.

 ## Create a Basic Configuration

 You can create your configuration by creating a new class and inheriting `AddonConfig`.
 This superclass requires you to implement the `enabled` method, as we want to allow servers to disable every addon they want.

-The only thing you always need to keep in mind while creating a configuration besides the type you need to inherit is, that you need to use the `ConfigProperty` type for your settings, but just for specific types that you might want to use.
+The only thing you always need to keep in mind while creating a configuration besides the type you need to inherit is that you need to use the `ConfigProperty` type for your settings, but just for specific types that you might want to use.
 More on which types you can use by default <a href="#valid-setting-types">here</a>.
-For any other types, just use the bare type, without declaring it as an argument on `ConfigProperty`.
+For any other types, use the type itself without declaring it as an argument on `ConfigProperty`.

 To create a setting that represents if your addon is enabled or not, you need to create a new field with the type `ConfigProperty`.
 Now add the type of your setting, in this case, `Boolean` as boolean.
-Now instantiate this property by declaring a new ConfigProperty with the default value as argument, well use `true` as the default value.
+Now instantiate this property by declaring a new ConfigProperty with the default value as the argument, well use `true` as the default value.
 The result would look like this `ConfigProperty<Boolan> enabled = new ConfigProperty<>(true)`.
-Now if we want to use this property in an event, we'll get the property (preferably by its getter) and call `get()`. this will get us the value of the property.
+Now, if we want to use this property in an event, we'll get the property (preferably by its getter) and call `get()`.
+This will get us the value of the property.

-You can only use a variety of types for your `ConfigProperty` by default. <br>
+You can only use various types for your `ConfigProperty` by default. <br>
 The current valid types are:

  + String